alexgibson/monosyn/README.md

 Browser support
 ---------------

 Monosyn uses unprefixed Web Audio API syntax, so currently works best in Firefox.
+The mobile controller should work on any device that supports touch events.